toddgeist/FM-Parameters/README.markdown

 The #Assign functions return the FileMaker error code of any error encountered while parsing the dictionary.

-### #AssignSecure ( parameters ; nameWhiteList )
+### #AssignWhiteList ( parameters ; nameWhiteList )

-The #AssignSecure function parses an FSON dictionary into local script variables, but only assigns variables defined by the nameWhiteList argument, which contains a return-delimited list of names to assign.
+The #AssignWhiteList function parses an FSON dictionary into local script variables, but only assigns variables defined by the nameWhiteList argument, which contains a return-delimited list of names to assign.

-	#AssignSecure (
+	#AssignWhiteList (
 		# ( "name" ; "value" )
 		& # ( "foo" ; "bar" );
 		List ( "name" ; "otherName" )